rhkdump/kdump-auto-bisect/README.md

 ## Configuration
-One should provide mailbox, kernel source path, etc to KAB by edit variables in the head of kab-lib.sh. esmtp should be configured properly if you want to receive report via email.
+One should provide mailbox, kernel source path, etc to KAB by edit variables in /etc/kdump-auto-bisect.conf. esmtp should be configured properly if you want to receive report via email.
 An esmtprc template is available in KAB's directory.

 ## Bisect